Rigidity of high dimensional graph manifolds: Introduction

 10pt

-Now our graph manifolds are ``built up'', in a relatively simple manner, from non-positively curved manifolds.
-If we know some property holds for non-positively curved manifolds, and hence for all the pieces in our decomposition, we could expect it to hold for the graph manifold.
-This monograph pursues this general philosophy, with a view towards establishing analogues of various rigidity theorems for the class of graph manifolds.
-Chapter \ref{quasiapp} starts out with a review of some basic notions: quasi-isometries, quasi-actions, and the Milnor-S\v varc Lemma.
+Now our (extended) graph manifolds are ``built up'', in a relatively simple manner, from non-positively curved manifolds.
+If we know some property holds for non-positively curved manifolds, and hence for all the pieces in our decomposition, we could expect it to hold for the (extended) graph manifold.
+This monograph pursues this general philosophy, with a view towards establishing analogues of various rigidity theorems for the class of (extended) graph manifolds.